AndrewB4y/StockService/README.md

 * DEBUG: True or False.
 False when in production
 * AV_API_KEY: Your Alpha Vantage API Key

+In order to run your project, you will need to specify the environment mode (local/prod) with the evinronment variable:

+`export DJANGO_SETTINGS_MODULE=stock_service.settings.local`

-Now you can run your project from the project root directory, as needed:
+and go to the project's root directory, and run the server as needed:

 `python manage.py runserver`

+Or, send the flag that will specify the settings environment:

+`python manage.py runserver --settings=stock_service.settings.local`

 ## ROUTES IMPLEMENTED